pythonarcade/arcade/doc/programming_guide/sound.rst

 time.
 Even on the slowest recent hardware, this usually works if:

 * You only stream one media source at a time.
-* You don't try to closely synchronize it with anything else.
+* You don't need synchronize it closely with anything else.

 Use Streaming Sparingly
 """""""""""""""""""""""